Sententia Bona, or What Makes a Good Motto?

 The Vulgate Bible

 The bible in Latin is a source every medieval person had access to and familiarity with.
-This site has side-by-side Latin with the King James Bible and the Douay-Rheims Bible.
+This site has side-by-side Latin with the Knox Bible and the Douay-Rheims Bible.
 The New Testament portion of D-R was published in 1582, so it is a period English source for bible quotes.

 Wikipedia—List of Latin Phrases